chanothy/TranslationApp/README.md

 Describe any challenges encountered while building the app.
 * The biggest challenge was ensuring the viewModel text view was updating as the translating was happening.
-* Reason being, the ml kit works asynchronously, so the view model needed to update <ins>after<ins> the translating has completed.
-We utilized MutableLiveData<String> updating to combat this problem
+* Reason being, the ml kit works asynchronously, so the view model needed to update <ins after /> the translating has completed.
+We utilized MutableLiveData<String> updating to combat this problem.

 Logic
 * The user chooses their source and target language.